mattantoledo/IR-VSM/README.md

 Replace `<index_path>` with the path to the index file generated in step 2.
 Replace `<query>` with the query string surrounded by quotes.
 This will retrieve the top relevant documents based on the given query and ranking method.

-4. Evaluate the performance of the VSM.
-You can run the evaluation for both ranking methods using the following command:
-`python main.py evaluate`
-This will compute average NDCG@k, precision, recall, and F-score for a set of queries specified in the `QUERY_DATA_PATH` variable.